Parudur

 Parudur is a village and gram panchayat in Pattambi taluk, Palakkad district in the state of Kerala, India.
-Parudur was originally a part of Kuttippuram Block Panchayat in Tirur Taluk of erstwhile Kozhikode district, before the formation of Malappuram district.
+Parudur was originally a part of Pattambi Block Punjayath in Pattambi Taluk of erstwhile Palakkad district, before the formation of Malappuram district.
 After the formation of Malappuram district, Tirur Taluk became a part of Malappuram and Parudur village was transferred to Ottapalam Taluk.
 Today it forms part of Pattambi taluk.

-The village is in the Trithala Niyamasabha constituency and the Ponnani Lok Sabha constituency represented by CPI(M) and IUML respectively.